Natural Flood Management in Calderdale

 Natural flood management sign at Hardcastle Crags in Calderdale

-• Third sector partners including National Trust, Moors for the Future and Yorkshire Wildlife Trust
+• Third sector partners including National Trust, Moors for the Future, Calder and Colne Rivers Trust and Yorkshire Wildlife Trust

-• Calderdale community organisations including Forus Tree, Slow the Flow and Treesponsibility
+• Calderdale community organisations including Forus Tree and Slow the Flow

 • Key statutory organisations including Calderdale Council, the Environment Agency and Yorkshire Water